hakspiel/esp8266_weatherstation/README.md

 # esp8266_weatherstation
-NodeMCU esp8266 Weatherstation with multiple Sensors, outdoor and indoor.
+NCode is used with an ESP8266.
+Intension is to have a Weatherstation with multiple Sensors, Additionally i have many indoor Sensors (per room in my house).

 This Arduino Project is a NodeMCU (ESP8266) based Weatherstation, with the following features: